Arthur Horner (trade unionist): Hornerism

+Union leadership

 Having stood unsuccessfully as a CPGB Parliamentary candidate in the 1933 Rhondda East by-election, Horner was elected President of the South Wales Miners' Federation in 1936.
 He served until 1946 and was instrumental in effecting a series of compromise settlements with the coal owners that rationalized industrial relations and improved wages and conditions.

 During the Second World War, from his position on the Executive of the Miners' Federation of Great Britain, Horner exploited to the full the union's enhanced bargaining position, securing significant improvements in miner's wages and conditions.
 He played a key role in regulating relations between the wartime government, the coal owners, and the unions.
 His force of character and intellectual abilities were recognised by civil servants and ministers in the wartime coalition government, who used his enthusiasm and tactical finesse to great advantage to maximise coal production.

 In August 1946, Horner was elected General Secretary of the unified National Union of Mineworkers (NUM) into which the coalfield unions had merged.
 Horner's reputation was such that he was in a commanding position to direct the union's strategy on the nationalisation of the industry and thereafter during the period of post-war reconstruction.
 This strategy linked a commitment to increased productivity to a series of demands set out in the 1946 Miners' Charter.
 These included: a five-day working week without loss of pay; a guaranteed weekly wage average wage not to fall below that of any other sector of British industry; two weeks paid holiday; adequate pensions at the age of fifty five; modernisation at existing pits together with the sinking of new ones; adequate training for young people; new safety laws; proper compensation payments for industrial injury and disease; the construction of new towns and villages with good housing in mining areas.

 The early agreement in principle to the terms of the Charter by the newly elected Labour government reflected its urgent desire to have the NUM's full support for the newly nationalised industry.
 It was also an acknowledgement that Horner's expertise and influence was indispensable to delivering much needed increases in coal production.
 Nationalisation took effect from 1 January 1947 and The National Agreement of the same year delivered the five-day working week.
 By 1955 all 12 points of the Charter had been implemented.

 By the time he retired from office in 1959, the NUM had secured on behalf of its membership some of the best terms and conditions of employment of any sector of British industry.

+Later life and death

 In 1959 he was made a Freeman of the County Borough of Merthyr Tydfil.

 Horner died in 1968 at the age of 74.
 He was cremated at Golders Green Crematorium.